$20 per pay period can fuel our trucks for an entire week of pick-ups.

 A Wider Circle

-It all began in 2001.
-Dr. Mark Bergel, then a professor at American University, volunteered with his students to deliver emergency food supplies to local families.
-He saw that people not only had no food, they had no beds, dressers, or other basic need items that so many of us take for granted.
-He also saw that many people had little access to the information and resources so readily available to others in our community.
-With no seed money but a strong conviction that we could do better for those living in poverty, he converted his living room into a nonprofit office and founded A Wider Circle.
+It all began in 2001, when Dr. Mark Bergel, then a professor at American University, volunteered with his students to deliver emergency food supplies to local families.
+As he went from home to home, he saw that people not only had no food, they had no beds, dressers, or other basic need items that so many of us take for granted.
+He also saw that people had little access to the information and resources so readily available to others in our community.
+They were, as he observed, far from ready to enter the workforce and living day-to-day without the support systems necessary to rise out of their current conditions.
+With no seed money but a strong conviction that we could do better for those living in poverty, he converted his living room into a non-profit office and founded A Wider Circle.